ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 After the instance is created, you can click the instance name to see the instance details.
 The boot volume that you restored from the backup snapshot is listed under **Storage volumes**.
 The camera icon indicates that the volume was created from a snapshot.

-### Create a data volume from a backup snapshot for an existing virtual server instance in the UI
+### Create a data volume from a backup snapshot for an existing virtual server instance
 {: #baas-vpc-create-from-vol-ui}

 You can create a data volume from a snapshot for an existing instance.
 Choose from the list of virtual server instances.